 Since 2009 VINTA Gallery's Filipiñana fashion collection has been incubated and developed within Kapisanan.
 Through the incubation of this enterprise, it was clear that there was also a need to ensure that the business also provides a living wage for the artisans who made the products.
 Because there is this great opportunity to corner a niche market within one of the largest and most exploitative industries in the world, the fashion industry, the approach the company has taken is the opposite.
 At VINTA we believe that sustainability for the business is tied to the sustainability of the people whose hands are creating the end product.

 Now wearing Filipiñana for your office holiday party or wedding doesn't mean bead-dazzled fuchsia butterfly sleeved ball gowns and ill-fitting barongs anymore.
 VINTA Filipiñana Collection is inspired to bring back the chic and glamour of the past, but with the subtlety and high quality fit of modern custom made fashion.

 Bolstered by positive reactions from friends and the community, VINTA Gallery launched its first signature collection of modern ternos and barongs at the inaugural Canada Philippine Fashion Week in Toronto, in 2013.

-In 2015, Caroline retired from her executive director position at Kapisanan Philippine Centre.
+In 2015, Caroline stepped away from her executive director position at Kapisanan Philippine Centre.
 She has now taken VINTA Gallery with her to expand the business into an ethical for-profit business.
-VINTA continues to be produced in the Philippines in an atelier system, providing opportunities for artisans and crafts people to hone their skills, at the same time, earn a sustainable wage and being a part of supporting the preservation of Filipino traditions in embroidery and other handicrafts.
+VINTA continues to be produced in the Philippines in an atelier system, providing opportunities for artisans and crafts people to build their skills (through apprenticeship), at the same time, earn a sustainable living wage and being a part of supporting the preservation of Filipino traditions in embroidery, weaving, and other handicrafts.